 Compliment a variety of dishes with this quick and easy, gluten-free Low FODMAP Cornbread!
 Flavorful, moist, and not too crumbly, this low FODMAP cornbread recipe baked in a cast iron skillet turns out a savory cornbread with a perfectly caramelized crust.
 Serve it alongside low FODMAP chili, meatloaf, pot roast, beef stew, BBQ ribs, pulled pork, and more, for a deliciously well-rounded, robust meal.
-In addition to being low FODMAP, this cornbread recipe is also gluten-free, refined sugar-free, and can be lactose-free by using lactose-free milk.
+In addition to being low FODMAP, this cornbread recipe is also gluten-free and refined sugar-free.

 Low FODMAP Cornbread: Where have you been all my life?!?

 Had I realized how quickly cornbread can be thrown together and baked, I would have been making it regularly all these years as a side dish.
 Made with a few simple ingredients, this low FODMAP cornbread made from scratch in a cast iron skillet can come together in just 40 minutes!

 My family's favorite thing to eat this low FODMAP cornbread with is my Low FODMAP Instant Pot Chili con Canada; however, this low FODMAP cornbread would go well with a lot of recipes which I'll list and link at the bottom of this post.

 Cornbread is a side dish popular in primarily the Southern United States with its roots in Native American cuisine.
 It's made in a variety of ways throughout North America today, with southern corn bread using less sweetener and more cornmeal versus flour (or just cornmeal with no additional flour).

 This low FODMAP cornbread is baked in a cast iron skillet and uses a combination of cornmeal and flour but very little sweetener.
 While not reflecting an authentic southern cornbread, it's so good and goes great with chili and other dishes.